Windows XP Registry Commands

 3. Add new String values, “s1159” and “s2359.”

-4. Right-click the brand new value call and regulate.
-Enter something you like up to eight characters.
+4. Right-click the brand-new value call and regulate.
+Enter something you like, such as up to eight characters.

-If you enter two unique values whilst modifying, you may have the gadget tray show the 2 different values in the AM and PM.
+If you enter two unique values while modifying, the gadget tray may show two values in the AM and PM.

 Lock Out Unwanted Users

-Want to preserve humans from accessing Windows while the default consumer?
-If you do no longer have a website, do now not try this.
+Do you want to prevent humans from accessing Windows while it is the default consumer?
+Do not try this if you no longer have a website.

 1. Open RegEdit